mgajda/less-arbitrary/towards-better-union.md

 of unification (as join operation), as well as complementary meet operation with the same properties.
-Semantic subtyping approach provides a characterization of set-based union, intersection, and complement types[@semantic-subtyping], which allows it to model subtype containment on first order types and functions.
+Semantic subtyping approach provides a characterization of set-based union, intersection, and complement types[@semantic-subtyping; @semantic-subtyping2], which allows model subtype containment on first order types and functions.
-This model relies on infinite model building of infinite sets in set theory, and thus is not immediately apparent as easy to implement.
+This model relies on building a model using infinite sets in a set theory, and thus is not immediately apparent as implementable^[Since we are interested in engineering the type system further, a simple implementation serves as ultimate evidence of extensibility.].
 We are also not aware of a type inference framework that consistently and completely preserve information in face of inconsistencies nor errors, beyond using `bottom` and expanding to *infamous undefined